Britain’s most spectacular autumn arboreta

-Britain's trees are at their most beautiful in the autumn months, making September, October and November a great time of year to visit an arboretum.
-Here's our guide to a selection of the UK's best arboreta to visit this autumn.
+Britain's trees are at their most beautiful in the autumn months, making September, October and November a great time of year to visit arboretums such as Westonbirt, Batsford and the National Memorial Arboretum.
+Find out more about these spectacular tree collections and more with BBC Countryfile Magazine's guide to the UK's best arboretums

-Tony Kirkham, head of the Arboretum and Gardens at the Royal Botanic Gardens, Kew selects some of his favourites.
+Tony Kirkham, former head of the Arboretum and Gardens at the Royal Botanic Gardens at Kew selects some of his favourites.

 Batsford Arboretum, Gloucestershire